You’ll find many of your questions answered below. If you need additional help or information, please reach out to us.

 All ticket sales through CenterTix are final.
 Refunds are only available for cancelled or rescheduled performances.

-Refund requests must be processed prior to the performance start time.
+For rescheduled performances, refund requests must be processed prior to the new performance start time.
 Please allow time for staff to contact you to complete the refund prior to the start of the event.
 Requests received prior to the event that have not been fully resolved before the event starts might still be eligible for an in-store credit that can be used on your next purchase instead of a refund.

 If you are unable to use your tickets and you do not qualify for a refund, you may still have several options available to you: